Dealing with self-criticism

 Other tips for dealing with self-criticism

-When you recognise your inner critic chattering away, don’t tell it go away.
+When you recognise your inner critic chattering away, don’t tell it to go away.
 Instead, change its voice to an annoying cartoon character.
-Make it sound like Donald Duck or Dora the Explorer and it will sound ridiculous.
+Make it sound like Kermit the Frog or SpongeBob and it will sound ridiculous.
 This can make it hard to take what it’s saying seriously.

-If you never meet your goals and are never happy with what you achieve, you could be deliberately setting standards so high that you’ll never meet them.
+If you never meet goals and are not happy with achievements, you could be deliberately setting standards too high to meet.
 This is called perfectionism.
-It is a form of self-sabotage and can cause you great unhappiness in the long run.
+It is a form of self-sabotage and can cause great unhappiness in the long run.

-Take a long hard look at the expectations you have of yourself.
+Look hard at the expectations you have of yourself.
 Are they realistic?
 Where are they coming from?

-Try to break these down and start to learn to live with flexible expectations.
+Try to break these down and learn to live with flexible expectations.

 - Watch this lecture on Perfectionism by Dr Keith Gaynor, Senior Clinical Psychologist, St John of God

-- Try these self-compassion exercises from expert Dr Kristin Neff
+- Try these self-compassion exercises from Dr Kristin Neff